-SLA (Stereolithography) – Photosensitive liquid resin is cured by the spatially controlled scanner beam or high-resolution projected image.
-The curing process creates cross-linked solid layer by layer ultimately creating physical part.
+- SLA (Stereolithography) – Photosensitive liquid resin is cured by the spatially controlled scanner beam or high-resolution projected image.
+The curing process creates a cross-linked solid layer by layer ultimately creating physical parts.
 SLA produces parts with a high surface finish and accuracy.
 SLA is most suitable for general prototyping and short-run production where aesthetics and accuracy are the key requirements.

-CNC machining – CNC machines work by carving out a part out of a metal or plastic block by a rotating tool moving spatially or linearly(CNC lathe).
+- CNC machining – CNC machines work by carving out a part out of a metal or plastic block with a rotating tool moving spatially or linearly(CNC lathe).
 CNC machines start from a small size lathe to a very large multi-axis machining centre.
-CNC machining is suitable for creating parts where high surface finish and close tolerances are needed.
+CNC machining is suitable for creating parts where a high surface finish and close tolerances are needed.

-CNC laser cutting – High-intensity laser beam is used to cut or engrave on metals, plastics and wood.
-These cutters are cost economical, quick and easy to use machines.
-Same line CNC machines, laser beam travels spatially controlled by the computer.
+- CNC laser cutting – High-intensity laser beam is used to cut or engrave on metals, plastics and wood.
+These cutters are cost economical, quick and easy-to-use machines.
+In the same line of CNC machines, a laser beam travels spatially controlled by the computer.
 2D vector drawings are the input to the machine controller which is often clubbed with the main CAM software.

-CNC pipe bending – Pipe routings can be easily created by a CNC pipe bending machine.
+- CNC pipe bending – Pipe routings can be easily created by a CNC pipe bending machine.
 Just create the pipe layout design in CAD and the CAM software will generate the machine codes for bending.
-AC plumbing's of an automobile or any other industrial application pipe routings are made by pipe bending machine.
+AC plumbing of an automobile or any other industrial application pipe routings are made by a pipe bending machine.

 Inspection & Verification